PhonologicalCorpusTools/SLPAA/docs/source/sign_level_info.rst

 2. Lemma
 ``````````
-Write the lemma for the sign (in CAPS or lowercase?).
-The lemma is a unique identifyer for the target sign **(link to glossary definition)**
+Write the :ref:`lemma` for the sign (in CAPS or lowercase?).
+The lemma is a unique identifyer for the target sign **(link to glossary definition)** [Note to April: don't worry about caps / lowercase -- that's an internal convention.]